-Seizures and blackouts can affect consciousness, awareness and judgement, which can increase the risk of accidents and injury.
+Seizures and blackouts affect consciousness, awareness and judgement, which can increase the risk of accidents and injury.

 What can I do to reduce the risk of incidents or injury?

 Take some time to think about your home and work environment, and lifestyle or recreational activities for possible risks.
 Ask yourself:

 - what risks are there for anyone in this setting?

-- what are the potential hazards if you had a seizure?
+- what are the potential hazards if I had a seizure?

-- what actions can you take to reduce the risk of harm to yourself and others?
+- what actions can I take to reduce the risk of harm to myself or others?